What We Lose When We Automate Too Much

 - Cook without smart appliances once a week

-2. Prioritize Human Touch in Communication
+2. Reintroduce Human Touch in Daily Interactions

 - Choose live calls over chatbots when possible

-The Future: Hybrid Intelligence Over Full Automation
+The Future: Choosing Hybrid Intelligence Over Full Automation

 Mindful automation means asking:

-- Am I delegating convenience or disengaging from effort?
+- Am I delegating convenience—or disengaging from effort?

 - Does this tool expand or restrict my awareness?